Mental capacity in England and Wales: Mental capacity assessments

 This assessment is made on the balance of probabilities.
 The person has capacity if they can do all four of these things, and lacks capacity if they cannot do at least one of them.
-A mental capacity assessment in respect of a lower-level day-to-day decision may be made by a carer or relative and need not be formally recorded, but capacity assessments in respect of decisions that are complex or have important ramifications for the person are made by social workers, doctors or multi-disciplinary teams on behalf of local authorities and clinical commissioning groups, who have a lead role in implementing the Mental Capacity Act and are required to keep formal records.
+A mental capacity assessment in respect of a lower-level day-to-day decision may be made by a carer or relative and need not be formally recorded, but capacity assessments about decisions that are complex or have important ramifications for the person are made by social workers, doctors or multi-disciplinary teams on behalf of local authorities and clinical commissioning groups, who have a lead role in implementing the Mental Capacity Act and are required to keep formal records.

 Best interest decisions

 The decision made in a person's best interests should be the best decision for them.
 Best interest decisions should promote the person's welfare while respecting their rights, their wishes and feelings, and their freedom.
 Where there is more than one option that could potentially be in the person's best interests, the decision maker should choose the one that least constrains their liberty ("least restrictive option").
 Best interest decisions should not be for the convenience of the person's carers or the decision-maker.

 The law assumes that carers and relatives will be able to make lower-level, day-to-day best interest decisions for a person lacking capacity.
 Generally speaking, a decision would need to involve a social worker or doctor if there is potential disagreement about capacity or what is in the person's best interest, if potentially life-affecting medical treatment is being considered, if abuse or crime is suspected, if significant amounts of money are involved, or if other people might be at risk.